joepdooper/ivy/README.md

 docker-compose up
 ```

+Rename the example.env file to .env and update it with the docker-compose.yml database credentials.
 Once the containers are running, you can access the website at http://localhost:8000.

 - **Option B: Manual Setup**